Tsitko/text-comparator/README.md

 ```

 ### relevance
-A simpl TF*IDF for all the matched words in texts which we are trying to compare.
+A simple TF*IDF for all the matched words in texts which we are trying to compare.
 ### ngram_relevance
 The same as relevance, but for ngrams (ngrams for word "computer" are [com, put, er, omp, ute, r, mpu, ter, put, er, ute, r, ter]).
 As we can see relevances for texts